 2-Family Homes - Why Are They So Popular

 by Guest on May 28, 2013

-If you are looking for a profitable investment property or looking to upgrade to a new home, you might consider buying a two family house rather than a single family home.
-There are several advantages to investing in a two family home that makes them popular choices for home buyers as well as landlords.
+If you are looking for a profitable investment property or looking to upgrade to a new home, you might consider buying a two-family house rather than a single-family home.
+There are several advantages to investing in a two-family home that makes them popular choices for home buyers as well as landlords.

-A Two Family Home vs a Multifamily Complex
+A Two-Family Home vs a Multifamily Complex

 Land Values for Two Family Homes

 Homes located in residential areas are also considered to be located in prime regions.
 These properties tend to increase in value with time.
 The ability to improve the home and the surrounding landscape is also better than in locations designed as community or commercial land areas.
-This means as a property owner you can add value to the two family home you purchase by upgrading the components inside the house or by having the exterior landscaped.
+This means as a property owner you can add value to the two-family home you purchase by upgrading the components inside the house or by having the exterior landscaped.

 A Better Investment Value for You

-As a property investment, the two family home is better than a multifamily complex because banks charge lower rates.
-This type of rental is considered the same as a single family home so the down payment you need is much lower than what it would be for a property in a commercial zone.
+As a property investment, the two-family home is better than a multifamily complex because banks charge lower rates.
+This type of rental is considered the same as a single-family home so the down payment you need is much lower than what it would be for a property in a commercial zone.
 Not only will your down payment be lower but the overall cost of the home will be lower as well.
 If you ever do decide to sell, you will find a residential home is much easier to sell than an apartment complex located in a commercial area.

 One way you can increase the amount of profit you make is to live in one half of the house and rent out the other half.
-The maintenance fees as well as the time involved in yard work and other routine duties will be significantly lower than if you rented out both sides.
+The maintenance fees, as well as the time involved in yard work and other routine duties, will be significantly lower than if you rented out both sides.
 The money you obtain from your renter will help defray the cost you pay back to the bank each month.
-One study of a duplex rental showed the investment gave a return of $300 profit every month, which increased to $550 over time.
+One study of a duplex rental showed the investment gave a return of $300 profit every month, which increased to $550 overtime.

 Better Tenant Control

-The families who move into your two family home are more likely to be dependable, responsible tenants.
+The families who move into your two-family home are more likely to be dependable, responsible tenants.
 If you choose to live in one half of the unit, you also have the advantage of being on the property so you can keep an eye on what your tenants do.
 This allows you to have more control over what is allowed and what is not.
 Of course, if you live on the property you are also more accessible if the tenant has any concerns or if their unit requires maintenance.